 The Army’s equipment has been neglected so long that its own Brexit moment has arrived.
 My advice is sit down with a blank sheet of paper, draw up new ways of reaching the battlefield and fighting hot wars, then work out a strategy that the other two services can fully support.
 I have few suggestions but they might help.
 An army is manpower intensive and a professional one pay expensive.
 Design an army with a professional core that has much larger volunteer reserves.
 The British Army is fifty years out of date.
 Take over all troop carrying helicopters from the RAF.
 The two airmobile divisions in Vietnam had four-hundred-and fifty helicopters each.
 Make 16 Air Assault Brigade the template for small airmobile divisions.
 Helicopters are expensive.
 Design an aircraft similar to a crop sprayer bred from a Pilatus Porter for close support off short runways.
 When you run out of fresh ideas, read some of my old articles for the RUSI about airborne, airmobile and armoured warfare then have a look at Ivan Barr’s design for a 17 tons tank that was fully air-portable and very fast once on the ground.
 Apply technology such as drones and AI to all forms of support fire including AAA and SAMs.
 Don’t buy another over heavy tank or APC, invent a new way for infantry to move around the battlefield.
 Take cyber warfare seriously but don’t let some *remf in the Cabinet Office tell you it’s more important than your fighting skills.
 Let the Germans, Poles and Ukrainians look after their frontiers with Russia, the dangerous threats to us will come from the air and sea.

-This is the sort of outside the box thinking the National Security Adviser should be doing, supporting the Armed Services and intelligence agencies, supporting HM Diplomatic Service, not fighting them on behalf of the Treasury.
+This is the sort of outside the box thinking the National Security Adviser should be doing, supporting the Armed Services and intelligence agencies, supporting HM Diplomatic Service, not fighting them on behalf of some *remf in the Treasury.

 A LITTLE HISTORY GIVES SHARPER PERSPECTIVE